 Options trading requires an understanding of advanced strategies, and opening an options trading account includes a few more steps than opening a typical investment account.

 You can trade options on stocks, indexes, futures contracts, and currencies.
-The most common types of options are calls and puts.
+The calls and puts are the most common types of options.

 Options are called “derivatives” because the option’s value is “derived” from the underlying asset.

 Call option and put option functions as a hedge only when limiting losses and maximizing profits.

 Which direction you expect the underlying stock to move determines what type of options contract you might take on: